GeorgiaGov/training__content_specialist_certification/README.md

 # Content Specialist Certification Course
-This repository includes resources, slides, and handouts for [GeorgiaGov Interactive's Content Specialist Certification Course](https://portal.georgia.gov/interactive/state-certified-content-specialist-course).
+This repository includes resources, slides, and handouts for [Digital Services Georgia's Content Specialist Certification Course](https://portal.georgia.gov/interactive/state-certified-content-specialist-course).

 ## About the Course

-GeorgiaGov Interactive is offering a series of 6, half-day workshops on content and understanding your audience.
+Digital Services Georgia offers a series of 6, half-day workshops on content and understanding your audience.
 These courses are designed as a hands-on approach for state agencies to improve their content strategy, writing, and best practices for accessibility.

-**The course is available at no cost to Georgia state agency employees.**
+**The cost of this course is covered for agencies on the GeorgiaGov platform under hosting and support.**

-To receive your Content Specialist certification, you must complete six 3-hour classes:
+To receive your Content Specialist certification, you must complete **six 3-hour classes**:
 1. Personas
 2. Citizen Journey Mapping
 3. Content Strategy